Connectedness of the set of central Lyapunov exponents: Generating a Measure with Full Support

-\textbf{Proof of Theorem A.}~We first proceed with the first case of the theorem.
+We first proceed with the first case of the theorem.
 Let $f\in \mathcal{R}_0\cap\mathcal{R}_1\cap\mathcal{R}_2$ and $H(p,f)$ be a partially hyperbolic homoclinic class of $f$ with one dimensional center direction.
 Put where ``$\min$" and ``$\max$" are given over all $f$-invariant ergodic measures supported on $H(P,f)$.
 We consider three possible cases.